oddbird/oddleventy/content/work/estimating-engine.md

 tags:
   - Manufacturing Sector
 summary: |
+  OddBird helped General Stamping & Metalworks plan, design, and develop Estimating Engine, a responive web application.
-  Estimating Engine is a web application enabling estimators at GSM to efficiently create and track custom quotes to manufacture parts for their customers.
+  Estimating Engine enables estimators at GSM to efficiently create and manage custom quotes to manufacture parts for their customers.
 ---

 {% import 'embed.macros.njk' as embed %}